In this post I explain the various options if you’re looking for a good toothbrush for travel.

 Oral-B charging stands, on the other hand, tend to only support 110-130v.
 This means it could not be used within Europe without some form of voltage and plug adapter.

-As an Canadian, traveling to Europe you are going to need what is called a ‘step down’ converter.
+As an Canadian, travelling to Europe you are going to need what is called a ‘step down’ converter.
 This allows the higher voltage to be adjusted down to the lower power supply suitable for your electric toothbrush.

 You could do a lot worse than buying the Bestek Universal Travel Adapter 220 to 110v Converter as this not only deals with the voltage but offers plug adapters too.